JunjieXia14/stClinic/README.md

 #### Run

 We firstly run the following commands in Linux Bash Shell to (1) learn shared features of 24 CRCLM slices, (2) identifies spatial domains according to the joint embeddings by `Louvain` algorithm, and (3) project the latent features into 2D-UMAP space.
-It takes XX ? mins.

 ```bash
 cd Tutorials/code